Test (wrestler)

 Andrew James Robert Patrick Martin (March 17, 1975 – March 13, 2009) was a Canadian professional wrestler and actor.
-He was best known for his time with the World Wrestling Federation/Entertainment (WWF/WWE) under the ring name Test.
+He was best known for his tenures with World Wrestling Federation/Entertainment (WWF/WWE) where he competed under the ring name Test.

 After training under Bret Hart and Leo Burke, Martin began wrestling on the Canadian independent circuit in 1997.
-The following year, he signed with the WWF (now WWE) and initially debuted as an unnamed bodyguard, before adopting the Test name.
+The following year, he signed with the WWF (now WWE) and initially debuted as an unnamed bodyguard, before adopting the name Test.
 During his nine-year tenure, he won the WWE European Championship and WWE Intercontinental Championship once each, the WWE Hardcore Championship twice, and the WCW World Tag Team Championship and WWE World Tag Team Championship with Booker T once each.
-He left WWE in 2004, but returned in 2006 to wrestle on the ECW brand.
-He also appeared for Total Nonstop Action Wrestling (TNA) in 2007.
+Martin left WWE in 2004, but returned from 2006-2007 to wrestle on the ECW brand.
+After he briefly appeared for Total Nonstop Action Wrestling (TNA) in 2007, Martin would continue wrestling sporadically on the independent circuit until his death in 2009.

 Early life

 Martin was born on March 17, 1975, in Whitby, Ontario, the son of Robert and Margaret Martin.
 He was the youngest of three children.
-He attended Henry Street High School, where he played football, hockey and lacrosse.
+He attended Henry Street High School, where he played football, hockey, lacrosse and rugby.
 In the mid-1990s, Martin worked as a bouncer and bartender in Oshawa.